HR-CMGT/CMGT-SmartLink-Server/README.md

 # CMGT-SmartLink-Server

 This repository is used as server for the "links.json" file.
-This file is used by the CMGT SmartLink browser extension.
-Load the JSON via https://hr-cmgt.github.io/CMGT-SmartLink-Server/links.json
+The CMGT SmartLink browser extension loads JSON via https://hr-cmgt.github.io/CMGT-SmartLink-Server/links.json

 ## Extension